 We are starting to dance next to you with confidence, and we know you need a rest.
 We know you are tired.
 We know, ultimately, that WE need to be the ones to root out the white supremacy in the systems of our own creation.
 I get it.
 I see you.
 And I hear your cries.
 It needs to become our fight.

-But here’s the thing: we still need you to need the class.
+But here’s the thing: we still need you to lead the class.
 I know you’re tired of the song.
 I know your tired of the routine.
 But please don’t give up just yet.

 One of the reasons we are confident is that we have learned we should stay silent and let your voice lead.
 So please, please, please keep teaching.